whawty/auth/doc/SCHEMA.md

 - on authenticate: ignore the file and act as if the user does not exist
 - on add: report an error (user exists)
 - on update: report an error (won't overwrite unsupported formats)
-- on delete: delete the file without warning
+- on delete: delete the file (a warning may be shown)

+Uernames must only contain the following characters:
+    [-_@A-Za-z0-0]

+The difference between admins and normal users is that admin users are allowed to add new users.
+Also granting admin privileges to normal users may only be done by admins.
+Normal users my only update their password.

 A whawty agent may upgrade the hashing algorihtm to an other(newer) format during authentication.